guangtunbenzhu/SetCoverPy/README.md

     Test data
     ----------

-    Test data provided with this package only includes on instance from Beasley's OR Library.
+    Test data provided with this package only includes one instance from Beasley's OR Library.
     The rest of the Beasley's OR Library can be retrieved here: http://www.pha.jhu.edu/~gz323/scp/BeasleyOR/

     The Archetype test data can be retrieved here: http://www.pha.jhu.edu/~gz323/scp/GalaxyTest/

     Run the test
     -------------